TSP Contribution Limits

 Catch-Up Contributions: $7,500 (Age 50+)

-If you turn 50 or older during 2025, you can contribute an additional $7,500 beyond the elective deferral limit.
-This brings your maximum personal contribution to $31,000.
+If you turn 50 or older during 2025, you can throw in an additional $7,500 beyond the standard limit.
+That brings your maximum personal contribution to $31,000.
+If you’re a senior NCO or officer approaching retirement, this is your chance to turbocharge your savings in those final years.

 NEW: Super Catch-Up: $11,250 (Ages 60-63)